camunda/camunda-docs/versioned_docs/version-8.2/self-managed/platform-deployment/troubleshooting.md

 id: troubleshooting
 title: "Troubleshooting"
 sidebar_label: "Troubleshooting"
-description: "Troubleshooting considerations in Platform deployment."
+description: "Troubleshooting considerations in deployment."
 ---

 ## Keycloak requires SSL for requests from external sources

-When deploying the Camunda Platform to a provider, it is important to confirm the IP ranges used for container to container communication align with the IP ranges Keycloak considers "local".
+When deploying Camunda to a provider, it is important to confirm the IP ranges used for container to container communication align with the IP ranges Keycloak considers "local".
 By default, Keycloak considers all IPs outside those listed in their
 [external requests documentation](https://www.keycloak.org/docs/19.0.3/server_installation/#_setting_up_ssl)
 to be external and therefore require SSL.

-As the [Camunda Platform Helm Charts](https://github.com/camunda/camunda-platform-helm) currently do not provide support for the distribution of the Keycloak TLS key to the other containers, we recommend viewing the solution available in the
+As the [Camunda Helm Charts](https://github.com/camunda/camunda-platform-helm) currently do not provide support for the distribution of the Keycloak TLS key to the other containers, we recommend viewing the solution available in the
 [Identity documentation](/docs/self-managed/identity/troubleshooting/common-problems#solution-2-identity-making-requests-from-an-external-ip-address).